 Highland Valley Christmas Tree Farm

 Tree cutting + wine = yes, please!
-Instead of going to a Temecula winery in Dec., check out this Ramona farm where its owners also claim stake to a whimsical winery, the Principe di Tricase Winery.
-Families can come for the wonder of the property or for their very special Italian wishing tree.
-This tradition that crossed the Atlantic with the farm’s family will delight your holiday guests: the tree’s piney limbs becme host to the written wishes.
-You’ll find Monterey Pine or Leyland Cypress, but you supply the wishes.
+Check out this Ramona farm where its owners also claim stake to a whimsical winery, the Principe di Tricase Winery.
+Families can come for the wonder of the property and to stroll through the groves to find the prettiest tree to cut and take home.
+You’ll find Monterey Pine and Leyland Cypress varieties.
 Choose your tree and they’ll come cut it for you––or you can also cut it yourself.
 In addition to cutting your tree, they offer shaking, drilling and netting for free.

 18425 Highland Valley Rd.